jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## Load Balancer Stickiness

-- You can implement stickness: it allows the same client to be directed to the same instance behind the load balancer.
+- *Stickiness* allows the same client to be directed to the same instance behind the load balancer.

-- This is possible for CLB and ALB since it works at Layer 7.
+- This is possible for CLB and ALB since it operates at Layer 7.

 - The cookie used for stickiness has an expiration date you control.

 - i.e. you do not want the user to lose session data.

-- Enabling stickiness may result in 'imbalances'.
+- **Enabling stickiness may result in _imbalances_**.

 - Enabled under Target Groups; set amount of seconds for stickness to last (1 second to 7 days).

 ## Cross-Zone Load Balancing

-- Each load balancer instance distributes evenly across all registered instances in all AZ.
+- **It allows each load balancer instance to distribute evenly across all registered instances in all AZ**.

 - i.e. With Cross-Zone load balancing enabled, a load balancer at one AZ is not only be able to distribute to instances in its own AZ, but also other AZs.

+- i.e. load balancers from AZ1, AZ2, AZ3 can distribute traffic over all AZs
+  (**cross-zone**).

-- So, by default, load balancer only works within its registered AZ.
+- Remember that by default, load balancer only works within its registered AZ.

+- So, without Cross Zone Load Balancing, load balancer from AZ1 can only spread load to apps in AZ1.

 - Pricing:

     - CLB
         - Disabled by default.
         - No charges for inter-AZ data if enabled.